-(c) MANAGEMENT OF WILDERNESS.-Subject to valid existing rights, the Wilderness shall be managed by the Secretary in accordance with the Wilderness Act (16 U.S.C.
-1131 et seq.) and this Act, except that, with respect to the Wilderness, any reference in the Wilderness Act to the effective date of the Wilderness Act shall be deemed to be a reference to the date of the enactment of this Act.
+(c) Management of Wilderness.-Subject to valid existing rights, the wilderness area designated by this Act shall be managed by the Secretary in accordance with the Wilderness Act (16 U.S.C.
+1131 et seq.) and this Act, except that, with respect to the wilderness area designated by this Act, any reference in the Wilderness Act to the effective date of the Wilderness Act shall be deemed to be a reference to the date of enactment of this Act.

-(d) MANAGEMENT OF NEWLY ACQUIRED LAND.-If acquired by the United States, the following land shall become part of the Wilderness and shall be managed in ac-cordance with this Act and other laws applicable to the Wilderness:
+(d) MANAGEMENT OF NEWLY ACQUIRED LAND.-If acquired by the United States, the following land shall become part of the wilderness area designated by this Act and shall be managed in accordance with this Act and other applicable law: